 Team members develop communications strategies and action plans for external and internal communications initiatives.
-They also foster relationships with external organizations and partners in order to be transparent about the National Inquiry’s accomplishments and to be well informed of the effectiveness of communication priorities and plans.
+They also foster relationships with external organizations and partners in order to be transparent about the National Inquiry’s processes.

-The Operations Team is in charge of planning, developing, and implementing the overall strategies we need to accomplish the work of the National Inquiry.
+The Operations Team is in charge of planning, developing, and implementing the overall strategies needed to accomplish the work of the National Inquiry.
 It is in charge of administration, human resources, financial management, procurement (getting supplies or contracts for services in place), accommodations, security, telecommunications, and information management.